 The Sony WF-1000XM3 design is starkly different from the Galaxy Buds Pro, as Sony’s buds and case sport an all-black or white matte finish with copper accents.
 The WF-1000XM3 seal to the ear, and Sony provides a slew of ear tips for you to choose from.
 Sony didn’t integrate any kind of pressure relief system into its WF-1000XM3 buds, so some listeners may find the seal too strong and uncomfortable.

-Similar to the Galaxy Buds Pro, the Sony WF-1000XM3 features a rubberized interior which secures the buds to your ears.
+Similar to the Galaxy Buds Pro, the Sony WF-1000XM3 features a rubberized interior that secures the buds to your ears.
 Each earbud evenly distributes weight across three points of contact, which makes them very comfortable and secure.
-The buds lack any kind of water-resistance though, so while they may stay in during a workout, they might not endure it if you sweat too much.
+The buds lack any kind of water resistance though, so while they may stay in during a workout, they might not endure it if you sweat too much.

 You’ll find a USB-C charging port on either case, but only the more compact Samsung Galaxy Buds Pro case supports wireless charging.
 You can also charge the Buds Pro case atop a compatible Samsung Galaxy device thanks to Wireless PowerShare support.
 Sony doesn’t offer an alternate wireless charging case for its WF-1000XM3 earbuds, so you’re limited there.